bejminliou/phys4d-labs/6 | Frank Hertz/6.typ

   [$2s^2 2p^5 (""^"2" P degree _"1/2" ) 3s$], [0 \ 1], [16.715 \ 16.848]
 )

 For argon, the strongest agreement for the peak values was exhibited in $3s^2 3p^5 (""^"2" P degree _"1/2" )4s$ for J = 0 with a level of 11.723eV.
 The strongest agreement for the valley values was exhibited in $3s^2 3p^5 (""^"2"P degree _"3/2") 4s$ for J = 1 with a level of 11.624eV.
-The lowest excitaiton level for argon 11.548eV, resulting in a t'-score of 0.507 with the peaks and 0.260 with the valleys.
+The lowest excitation level for argon 11.548eV, resulting in a t'-score of 0.507 with the peaks and 0.260 with the valleys.
 Both of these t'-scores indicate agreement within the standard error between the data and this expected value.

 For neon, the strongest agreement for the peak values was exhibited at $2s^2 2p^5 (""^2 P degree _"1/2") 20d$ and J = 1, with a level 21.627 eV.
 The strongest agreement for the valley values was exhibited at $2s^2 2p^5 (""^2 P degree _"3/2") 3d$ and J = 1, with a level of 20.025 eV.
 The lowest excitation level for neon is 16.619eV, resulting in a t'-score of 1.69 for the peaks and 51.81 for the valleys.
 The t'-score from the peaks signifies neither agreement nor disagreement, resulting in an inconclusive comparison.
 The t'-score of 51.81 signifies an extreme level of disagreement.